 What to Pack

 While what you may need for your trip is very much dependent upon the length of your stay and what you plan on doing, below are some items I’d recommend to anyone.
+For a complete list on what to back, check out my Camping 101: A Beginners Guide to Camping post.

-- Water filter: As potable water may not always be accessible, it’s important to bring a water filter or purifier of some sort if you expect to be out on trails for long periods of time.
+As potable water may not always be accessible, it’s important to bring a water filter or purifier of some sort if you expect to be out on trails for long periods of time.
 The one I currently use is the Sawyer Squeeze Water Filter System.

-- Hiking boots: While many of Yellowstone’s famous features are easily accessible via a boardwalk, if you plan on hitting the trails I recommend investing in a good pair of hiking boots.
+While many of Yellowstone’s famous features are easily accessible via a boardwalk, if you plan on hitting the trails I recommend investing in a good pair of hiking boots.
 My Danner Adrika Hiker boots have saved me countless times from twisting my ankles and the fact that they’re waterproof is a great bonus!

-- Bear spray: When entering bear country, it’s important to be bear aware.
+When entering bear country, it’s important to be bear aware.
 This includes being observant of your surroundings, putting food items away when not in use and carrying bear spray when exploring the park.
 If you’re uncomfortable with how to use and deploy the bear spray, feel free to stop at a visitor’s center and talk to a ranger.

 All of the park regulations can be found on Yellowstone’s official website, but I’ve noted a few of the most relevant below:

-Drones: Drones are strictly prohibited within the park.
+Drones are strictly prohibited within the park.

-Fires: Campfires are restricted to designated campground and picnic areas where permanent fire grates are provided.
+Campfires are restricted to designated campground and picnic areas where permanent fire grates are provided.
 You are free to use wood purchased within the park as well as any dead, downed or detached material found within the park.
 Note: if you wish to collect wood within the park for you fire, please respect the policies put in place and do not detach live branches from trees.
 I saw a gentleman doing this during my visit to Grand Teton and it was disheartening to see someone destroy the park so easily.

-Permits: Permits are required for boating, fishing and backcountry camping.
+Permits are required for boating, fishing and backcountry camping.
 You can purchase your permit at both visitor centers and ranger stations.

 Prior to leaving for your trip, prepare to have no cell service once entering the park.
 Cell service can be spotty at best, so when trying to navigate and get around the Yellowstone app comes in handy.
 Not only does the app provide a map, it also contains additional resources like geyser predictions, campground availability, road closures and much more!